openemail/openemail-docs-v1/docs/index.md

 ### Integrated Web UI

-Our administration **Web UI** is a fork of [Mailcow](https://mailcow.email/) project.
+Our administration **Web UI**  started as  fork of [Mailcow](https://mailcow.email/) project and extending it with as we are adding new features.
 We are deeply indebted to their excellent effort in making such a good consolidation of all complex backend  email tools into a single pane of **Web UI** by making it very easy for administrators to manage the system without using complex command line tools and configuration file editing.
+The built-in Ldap Directory is based on OpenLDAP and web based UI from [FusionDirectory](https://www.fusiondirectory.org/)

 ### Running on Docker Containers and Cloud Ready